Oh, the holidays. A lovely, heartfelt and beautiful time of year (mostly).

 Gathering with family and friends can be very comforting during the holidays, but it can also be very emotionally triggering!

 When you have been chronically ill for so many years, there is a level of burn out within the family and community.
-What's more, friends and family don’t understand the illness because, quite frankly, WE don’t totally understand the illness either!
+What's more, friends and family don’t understand the illness because, quite honestly, WE don’t totally understand the illness either!

 Maybe family feels like it’s all in your head because they see you having a good day but then crashing after an emotional interaction.
 They can then say: “Oh, when you get emotional you start to have symptoms so… it’s an emotional issue."
 Hmmmm...
 Maybe... but they are only half right.